CescaNeri/BigData-CloudPlatforms/big-data/introduction/intro.md

 - VOLUME (dataset that are particularly big)
 - VELOCITY - interpreted in two ways:
-    - velocity in which data are injected
+    - Velocity in which data are injected
-    - speed of the analysis that you want to run
+    - Speed of the analysis that you want to run
 - VARIETY (many different formats of data)
-    - structured vs semi-structured (JSON)
+    - Structured vs semi-structured (JSON)
 - VERACITY (in many cases, you are dealing with datasets which you cannot fully rely on)
-    - especially true when you are dealing with social data
+    - Especially true when you are dealing with social data

 ![](datav.jpg)